 George Cannon McMurtry

-George is 87 years old [in 2006].
-He was born in 1918 in Templemore Homestead, that still stands today on 126 Salisbury Road.
+George was born in 1918 in Templemore Homestead, which still stands today on 126 Salisbury Road, Richmond.
 His grandfather, of Irish descent, came to Nelson in 1907 at the invitation of Maoriland Copper Company.
 George McMurtry Sr. had much to do with the local copper mines at Aniseed Valley and the Champion Mine, being General Manager at both.

 In 1907 George's Grandmother Annie purchased part of section 69 [see Reservoir creek story for map] from Henry Holdaway.1 Annie supervised the erection of a spacious 14-room dwelling that was completed at Christmas, 1907.
 The new home was given the name “Templemore”, a nostalgic reminder of a small Irish village near Limmerick in County Tipperary .
 The people of this village had treated George’s grandparents with kindness when they were on a family pilgrimage in the 1880’s.